volab/IoT_EPS/_1_userDoc/source/softDev.rst

 #. manage wif led : ok
 #. integrate nano expander with analog inputs : ok
 #. exhaustive test of hebdo mode : 90%
-#. write index special page for softAP Mode with local boostrap or other light js.framework.
+#. write index special page for softAP Mode with local boostrap or other light js.framework 5%
 #. preparer un infographie résumant fonctionnalité et besoin :
 #.
 Write user manual
 #.
 Write builder manual
 #.
-Réflèchir à la gestion des erreurs
+Réflèchir à la gestion des erreurs 20%

 Don't forget the todo list of the doxygen documentation

 ==================================
 Error handling
 ==================================
 Can we work without File system or Json error ?
-No, fatal error => RED LED FLash and special web page index
+No, fatal error => RED LED FLash The system won't be started so no special web page index

 Can we work without credential file ?
-Yes start in AP mode
+Yes start in AP mode : OK

 Can we work without I2C and/or nanoI2CIOExpander ?
-No, fatal error
+No, fatal error : OK

 Can we work without RTC ?
 Only if we are in Staion mode and connect to internet

-Can we work without WiFi ? yes in softAP mode Refine softAP mode behavior
+Can we work without internet connection or Wifi in station mode ? yes in softAP mode Refine softAP mode behavior

 ====================================
 Convention de nommage